OLIVERS FREQUENTLY ASKED QUESTIONS

 Will Oliver customize my trailer for me?

 We want to build a trailer that you will enjoy for many years and we know that sometimes you may have unconventional needs.
 In the past while we were growing our customers served as an ad hoc R & D department for us.
 We were open to trying many different products.
 Some of these ended up becoming standard features or approved options and others led both us and our customers to wish we’d never considered them.
-By 2018 we found that we had a consistently high quality product and ample option packages that we could stand behind and allow you to personalize your Ollie so we made the decision to no longer do any more customizations on our production line.
-Once your camper is complete and paid for, we can deliver it to our service department or to you and you can work to make any changes you would like.
-We do not offer any credit for standard items that you decide to have changed.
+We have since found that we had a consistently high quality product and ample option packages that we could stand behind and allow you to personalize your Ollie so we made the decision to no longer do any more customizations on our production line.

 What is the difference between the Elite I and Elite II models?

 Although both models essentially consist of the same components, they are quite different.
-The Elite I model is a shorter (18’), single-axle trailer.
-The Elite II model is a longer (23’6”) double-axle trailer.
+The Elite I model is a shorter (18’ 5"), single-axle trailer with a 5,000 lbs.
+GVWR.
+The Elite II model is a longer (23’ 6”) tandem-axle trailer with a 7,000 lbs.
+GVWR .
 The Elite II model comes in 2 different floor plans and the Elite I model comes in 1.
-The Elite II can carry 2,400 pounds of your personal gear or supplies while the Elite I will carry 1,600 pounds.
 One thing they definitely have in common is that they are both quality campers that are built to last a lifetime!

 What is a good tow vehicle for either model?